In the previous article we discussed whether you need to find buyers or sellers first.

 So let’s talk about three specific lead generation methods you can put to work right now to get your phone ringing.

 Investors LOVE properties in need of a major rehab.
 Those are the deals where the greatest profit or “sweat equity” can be achieved by the investor.
 The greater the work needed, the greater the discount to market value will typically be.
+Driving for dollars is a great way to learn the local market and start your marketing initiatives.

 In every city, there will be a few area that have a large concentration of these houses, and they can often be VERY easily spotted from the street.